Nonprofit Banking | 5 Things Every Nonprofit Should Know

 1. PNC Bank

-With over 2300 locations nationwide and its own version of nonprofit banking, PNC Bank can be the best option for you.
-The bank waives off monthly fees for the first 3 months.
-After that, you need to maintain an average minimum balance of $500 to avoid any monthly fee.
-It takes only $100 of opening deposit to avail of all the standard business features for free.
+With over 2300 locations nationwide and its version of nonprofit banking, PNC Bank can be the best option for you.
+The bank waives monthly fees for the first 3 months.
+After that, you need to maintain an average minimum balance of $500 to avoid a five-dollar monthly fee.
+It takes only $100 of the opening deposit to avail of all the standard business features for free.
 These features include business debit cards, bill pay services, etc.

 PNC Bank offers you 150 free transactions each month, post which you need to pay an additional 50 cents per transaction.
 With this bank, you can deposit up to $5000 per month with no fee.
 After that, they charge you 25 cents per $100 deposit.